 You can still find one or two older buildings if you look hard enough.
 Conservation House (the former courthouse) is a colonial style structure dating from 1873.
 And the Six Sisters are a row of late Victorian houses on Marine Parade.
 These were supposedly the work of a builder who wanted a house for each of his six daughters!

-We began our exploration at the Art Deco Centre, where we picked up a Self Guided Walk leaflet.
-Then we set off along the main shopping streets, a visual feast of geometric shapes and candy coloured pastels.
-We walked slowly to take in all the details: the barley twist columns, the zigzags and the patterned glass.
+I began my exploration at the Art Deco Centre, where I picked up a Self Guided Walk leaflet.
+Then I set off along the main shopping streets, a visual feast of geometric shapes and candy coloured pastels.
+I walked slowly to take in all the details: the barley twist columns, the zigzags and the patterned glass.

-Later we stopped at the 1930s style bar of the Masonic Hotel.
+Later I stopped at the 1930s style bar of the Masonic Hotel.
 Outside the hotel festival-goers with big hats and colourful parasols were climbing out of their classic cars.
-It was as if we were in a place where time had stood still.
+It was as if this was a place where time had stood still.

 You might also enjoy: